pquinter/ctd_paper/README.md

 ## figures
 Generate all main and supplementary figures.
 Almost every figure\* can be generated and saved in `figures/output` by running `python figures/figureX.py` from this directory, where X is the figure script suffix.

 \*Except for figures that require a file larger than github's 100MB size limit (Figures 6F, S2 and S8).
+Those figures will be skipped automatically if the file is not found.
 ## utils
 Supporting functions for data analysis.
 ## data